 Artists & Climate Change – An initiative of The Arctic Cycle, to track works artistic work about climate change all over the world and gather them in one place.
 It is both a study of what is being done, and a resource for anyone interested in the subject.
 “We deeply believe that what artists have to say about climate change will shape our values and behavior for years to come.
 For that reason alone, we should pay attention.

-Arts Catalyst – Arts Catalyst works with contemporary artists and scientists, commissioning art projects that spark dynamic conversations about our changing world.
+Arts Catalyst – works with contemporary artists and scientists, commissioning art projects that spark dynamic conversations about our changing world.
 Over the last 23 years Arts Catalyst has collaborated with world-class galleries and museums, major universities, artists groups and festivals.

 Association for the Study of Literature and the Environment, UK & Ireland – ASLE-UKI represents and supports scholars and writers, in the Atlantic archipelago and beyond, interested in the environment and its expression in the cultural imagination: a forum for ‘environmental criticism’ and ‘ecocriticism’.

-Brexit & Environment – Brexit & Environment is a network of independent researchers from across the UK and the EU working on different projects related to Brexit and the environment.
+Brexit & Environment – a network of independent researchers from across the UK and the EU working on different projects related to Brexit and the environment.
 The website, funded by the ESRC, is a hub of information on how Brexit affects the environment and related sectors such as agriculture, fisheries and climate change.
 Policy-makers and environmental NGOs need expert knowledge in order to seize the opportunities and mitigate the risks posed by Brexit.
 The public too needs information.

-Carbon Brief – Carbon Brief is a UK-based website “covering the latest developments in climate science, climate policy and energy policy.
+Carbon Brief – a UK-based website “covering the latest developments in climate science, climate policy and energy policy.
 We specialise in clear, data-driven articles and graphics to help improve the understanding of climate change, both in terms of the science and the policy response.
 We publish a wide range of content, including science explainers, interviews, analysis and factchecks, as well as daily and weekly email summaries of newspaper and online coverage.”

 The Centre for Alternative Technology – CAT is an education and visitor centre in mid-Wales demonstrating practical solutions for sustainability.
 We cover all aspects of green living: environmental building, eco-sanitation, woodland management, renewable energy, energy efficiency and organic growing.